Web under local loads – Hand calculations

 The simplest example is, of course, a simply supported beam.
-For this example, we are using a HEB 300 cross section between 2 concrete walls.
+For this example, we are using an HEB 300 cross-section between 2 concrete walls.
 Since we have assumed in our design that the connections will be rigid (and we have designed the beam that way) we want to make an end-plate connection with sufficient rigidity.
 Let’s go through possible options:

-Presented models are very simple (only one plate, cross section outline with rigid elements and rigid cantilever).
+Presented models are very simple (only one plate, cross-section outline with rigid elements, and rigid cantilever).
 There is always a temptation to add several elements for them to look “nicer”.
-Here, for instance, we could add a few centimeters of the cantilever length as shells, simply for the better looks of the outcomes.
+Here, for instance, we could add a few centimeters of the cantilever length as shells, simply for a better looks at the outcomes.
 I would advise against it however as it significantly impacts the results when deformations are so small (0.054mm as maximal deformation!).

 The rigidity of the connections was calculated in the same way I have presented in the previous post – this time, however, there will be no slippage.
 Outcomes for different geometries and plate thickness are given below:

 As I wrote above we will expect the outcomes to be somewhere between the hinge connections and the rigid ones, so let’s try it out.
 For the first solution A all rigidities were added into the following model: 5 different 10m long HEB 300 beams were implemented with the different stiffness of the supports.
 Starting from the hinged connection (on the bottom left) and going through all the rigidities up to a completely rigid connection (on the top right).